17 Amazing Things to do in Madeira

 Ponta do Sol is perfect for a couple of hours if you’re driving along the south coast.
 The cobbly streets of the Old Centre are lined with cafes, the pebbly beach is perfect for swimming as it’s sheltered from the wind and the viewpoint across the town is a must-see.

-Visit the Viewpoints
+Visit Madeira's Viewpoints

 It goes without saying that one of the top things to do in Madeira is to visit some of the miradouros; it’s an island of viewpoints!